haha114514/No_Telstra_IPv6/README.md

 # No_Telstra_IPv6
-## Removed due to copyright claim from Telstra Corporation Ltd.
+## Update 06/11/2023 Removed due to copyright claim from Telstra Corporation Ltd.